How to write an Arch program

 The Arch Book can serve as a reference for concepts introduced here as well as our docs for high-level architecture diagrams and comparisons to other similar projects building on Bitcoin.

-For this guide, we will be walking through the helloworld example program located within the arch-local repository.
+For this guide, we will be walking through an example program: helloworld.

 use arch_program::{